Below, find short descriptions about the level of access to places of interest in South Sulawesi.

 The village is easy to enter and explore.

 The burial site is located next to the village in a valley.
-The path leading down has some short flights of low stairs.
+The path leading down has some flights of flat stairs.

 Access at SUAYA